Most interesting landmarks of British Indian Ocean Territory

 - East Point Master’s House – Diego Garcia.
 Ruins of a stately building.

-Described wonders of British Indian Ocean Territory
+Described landmarks of British Indian Ocean Territory

 Featured: Boddam Church